ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Positioning with Anchors.rst

 |image5|

-**Note:** Anchor margins only apply to anchors; they are *not* a generic means of applying margins to an `Item </sdk/apps/qml/QtQuick/Item/>`__.
+**Note:** Anchor margins only apply to anchors; they are *not* a generic means of applying margins to an :ref:`Item <sdk_qtquick_item>`.
 If an anchor margin is specified for an edge but the item is not anchored to any item on that edge, the margin is not applied.

 .. rubric:: Changing Anchors
    :name: changing-anchors

-Qt Quick provides the
-`AnchorChanges </sdk/apps/qml/QtQuick/AnchorChanges/>`__ type for specifying the anchors in a state.
+Qt Quick provides the :ref:`AnchorChanges <sdk_qtquick_anchorchanges>` type for specifying the anchors in a state.

 .. code:: qml